 • QR code sharing - Easy session sharing between devices

-Step 0: Asteroids Floating Without Multisynq 🪨≠🪨
+Step 0: Asteroids Floating Without Multisynq ๐Ÿชจโ‰ ๐Ÿชจ

-📖 Step 0 Resources
+๐Ÿ“– Step 0 Resources

 This is a non-Multisynq app showing asteroids floating through space.
-If you run this in two windows, the asteroids will move differently - they’re not synchronized.
+If you run this in two windows, the asteroids will move differently - theyโ€™re not synchronized.
+Each asteroid has position (x, y) and angle (a) properties, along with delta values (dx, dy, da) for movement:

 move() {